john-best/smash-aggregate/README.md

 ======================
 _A Beginner's Info Hub_

 A web application dedicated to aggregating character-specific resources for Super Smash Bros.
 Ultimate.
-This web application is open source, so feel free to contribute! (please!!)
-Check out a live version [here!](https://sa.johnbest.me)
+This web application is open source (obviously, since you're reading this), so feel free to contribute! (please!!)
+Check out a live version [here!](https://sa.johnbest.me) It's using Netlify as the host, which is why the repository is formatted this way.

 Installation
 -----------